When your parent won't admit anything is wrong

 Sometimes it's time.
 Your parent needs time to come to terms with the fact that something is changing, even without any dramatic event.
 You keep gently pointing out what you see.
 You remain consistent.
 You don't get angry or exasperated.
 And slowly, they start to notice more things themselves.
 They have moments where they realize you might be right.
 They mention something to a friend who says, "Actually, my husband had something similar, we went to a doctor."
 Gradually, the denial starts to crack.

 Sometimes the person comes around enough to see a doctor, and the doctor's perspective changes everything.
 It's different hearing it from a professional than hearing it from their kid.
 A doctor can diagnose.
 A doctor can explain.
 A doctor can offer options.
-Sometimes once a person hears it from a doctor they trust, they start making different decisions.
+According to AARP, older adults are significantly more likely to accept a medical referral when it comes from their primary care physician than from a family member.
+If you can get your parent to their regular doctor for any reason, even a routine checkup, you may be able to open the door.

 And sometimes people don't come around.
 They stay in denial.
 They refuse medical attention.
 They refuse to make changes.
 They continue to do things that worry you.
 That happens too, and it's one of the hardest situations to be in, because you can see the problem and you can't make them address it.